Javier Hernández: Return to C.D. Guadalajara

 On 24 January 2024, Hernández returned to Mexico, as he signed a two-year contract, with an option for an additional year, with Guadalajara (Chivas), the club where he began his professional career in 2006.

 One month after rejoining his former club, Hernández made his debut against Pumas UNAM, when he came off the bench in the 88th minute.
 Hernández scored his first goal of the tournament in a match against Puebla, the first in a 3–2 victory.
 His return to Chivas has not gone well, due to poor form, fitness challenges and disciplinary issues that have led to reprimands from both club and national boards.

+On 11 December 2025, the Guadalajara board announced the departure of Hernández from the club, since the player's contract was ending and it was decided not to renew it.

+Atlético Dallas

+On 27 July 2026, Hernández signed for USL Championship club Atlético Dallas, becoming the first player ever to join the club.

 International career

 Youth

 Hernández was set to play with the under-17 team in the 2005 FIFA U-17 World Championship, but an injury sidelined him from the team that ultimately won the championship.
 Two years later, he was one of the 21 players called up to the under-20 side for the 2007 FIFA U-20 World Cup in Canada.
 He came on as a late substitute in the opening game against Gambia and scored the final goal in Mexico's 3–0 victory.